conditions of entry

 Emerging Artist | An artist who is not currently represented by a Commercial Gallery and has not yet held a solo exhibition.
 The Festival reserves the right to decide if a Festival Finalist meets this definition.

-Entry Fee | A non-refundable entry fee of $50 is payable on submission of your application.
-This fee allows you to submit up to 3 entries.
-Young Artists may submit up to two entries free of charge.
+Entry Fee | A non-refundable entry fee of $50 is payable on submission of your first entry.
+This fee allows you to submit up to a maximum of three entries with the two subsequent entries being free of charge.

 Entry Form | The application made by you through the Festival application portal.
+A separate entry must be submitted for each sculpture you submit.

 Established Artist | An artist who is not an Emerging Artist